AG3NTZ3R0/AG3NTZ3R0/README.md

 ### Brandon J. Lacy

-- 📝 I’m currently a Junior studying at Sacred Heart University (Class of 2022)
+- 📝 I’m a senior studying at Sacred Heart University (Class of 2022)
-- 💻 I’m double majoring in Computer Science and Cybersecurity
+- 💻 I’m studying computer science and cybersecurity
-- 🐍 I’m currently learning Python and the Django Web Framework
+- 🐍 I’m expanding my horizons within Python
-- 💬 Ask me about the books I have read and if I recommend them
+- 💬 Ask me about the books I have read and if I recommend them!
 - 📫 How to reach me: Lacy.Brandon.J@gmail.com

 ### Why GitHub?